SiewLinYap/SiewLinYap.github.io/_portfolio/Project2b_analysis_on_DrugUse.md

 ![image]({{ site.baseurl }}/{{ page.img }})

 This is another exercise to practise EDA using various techniques.
-Dataset was obtained from https://www.github.com/fivethirtyeight/data/tree/master/drug-use-by-age.
+Dataset was obtained from [Public Source](https://www.github.com/fivethirtyeight/data/tree/master/drug-use-by-age).
 The challenge for this dataset is its size.
 It only has 17 rows but with 28 columns.
 Different thought process is required in order to process this type of data.

 #### Package imports